 - Would you recommend this tool/provider for someone in my situation?
 Why/why not?

 By getting specific in your questions and zeroing in on whether or not the tool lives up to the promises made by the assessment company, you’re much more likely to find the tool that’s right for you.

-For more tips on how to choose the right assessment tool for you, download our free eBook, 6 Questions to Ask Before Choosing a Talent Assessment Tool.
+For more tips on how to choose the right assessment tool for you, download our free eBook, Before Choosing a Talent Assessment Tool.